 Another potential benefit of 529 plans is state tax deductions on contributions.
 This varies widely, so check the specific requirements of your state to see whether this is something you can benefit from.

-Grandparent-owned 529 plans
+Grandparent-owned 529 Plans

 Recent changes to the FAFSA have opened up a new opportunity to reduce your reportable assets.
 The FAFSA no longer considers distributions from a grandparent-owned 529 plan as the student’s income for financial aid purposes.